fploetzky/python-pdf-utils/README.md

 are available but I have not found a simple tool for Debian Linux (okay I googled about 30 seconds but ... you get the point) so this tools were designed for my personal use.

 Maybe somebody out there is interested and find some use case.
-Or maybe not this is mostly a small hobby project.
+Or maybe not, this is mostly a small hobby project.

 ## Features
 Some (planned) features: